dbflute-example/dbflute-example-on-parade/README.md

-LastaFlute Example Onparade
+DBFlute Example on Parade
 =======================
-example project for LastaFlute as single project (with H2)
+example project for DBFlute with LastaFlute as single project (with H2)

 LastaFlute:
 https://github.com/lastaflute/lastaflute